johnnychen94/StorageMirrorServer.jl/README.md

 ## Examples

-This package is used to build the [BFSU](https://mirrors.bfsu.edu.cn/help/julia/) mirror site.
+This package is used to build the [BFSU] and the [SJTUG] mirror sites.

 ## Acknowledgement

-This package is modified from the original implementation [gen_static.jl](https://github.com/JuliaPackaging/PkgServer.jl/blob/2614c7d4d7fd8d422d0a82ffe5083a834be56bf8/bin/gen_static.jl).
+The first version of this package is modified from the original implementation [gen_static.jl].
+During the development of this package, I get a lot of helps from [Elliot Saba](https://github.com/staticfloat) and [Stefan Karpinski](https://github.com/StefanKarpinski) to understand the Pkg & Storage protocol designs.
+[Chi Zhang](https://github.com/skyzh) from SJTUG has shown his great patience and passion in testing out the rolling versions and given me a lot of feedbacks and suggestions.

 <!-- badges -->